uberproxy/uberproxy/docs/usage.md

 ## RESTful interface

-The protocol is pretty simple, it can be impemented in any language which has a `http` client library.
+The protocol is pretty simple, it can be implemented in any language which has a `http` client library.

 ```
 POST /_uberproxy/register HTTP/1.1